 This huge hit from try scorer Mikaele on Kiwi Ben Souness was felt around the ground.
 It’s perhaps symbolic of what’s been happening in the series of late, with the Samoans proving too powerful for the competition with their exciting brand of physicality mixed with raw speed and talent.

 Souness, to his credit, took a bit of time to recover but then jumped back up and played on.

-There haven't been too many requests for Sevens highlights of late, despite plenty of quality action taking place in recent tournaments.
-Please remember that if you'd like to see something in particular, you should place a request via email or in the requests section.
+There haven’t been too many requests for Sevens highlights of late, despite plenty of quality action taking place in recent tournaments.
+Please remember that if you’d like to see something in particular, you should place a request via email.